We support and uphold equality across all our work areas, ensuring equitable and fair treatment, access and opportunity.

 All public authorities in England, Scotland and Wales and bodies exercising public functions must comply with obligations under the Human Rights Act 1998 and the Equality Act 2010.
 Complying with obligations under equality and human rights law is not only a matter of legal compliance, it improves patient safety and protects the rights of patients and their families and carers.

-HSIB is hosted by NHS Improvement.
-The provisions of the Equality Act 2010 (Specific Duties) Regulations 2011 require NHS Improvement (including the HSIB), as a public body, to:
+HSIB is hosted by NHS England and NHS Improvement.
+The provisions of the Equality Act 2010 (Specific Duties) Regulations 2011 require NHS England and NHS Improvement (including the HSIB), as a public body, to:

 - Annually publish information to demonstrate compliance with the PSED.
 This information must include, in particular, information relating to persons who share a relevant protected characteristic who are its employees (provided the organisation has 150 or more employees) and other persons affected by its policies and procedures.